chadac/golang/src/cmd/compile/internal/ssa/README.md

 Having a program in SSA form is not very useful on its own.
 Its advantage lies in how easy it is to write optimizations that modify the program to make it better.
-The way the Go compiler accomplishes this is via a list of passes.
+The way the Golang compiler accomplishes this is via a list of passes.

 Each pass transforms a SSA function in some way.
 For example, a dead code elimination pass will remove blocks and values that it can prove will never be